remix-run/react-router/docs/advanced-guides/testing/testing-with-react-testing-library.md

 ## Basic Test

 A basic rendering test can be important to esnure that we have everything installed and set up correctly.
-Fortunately, this is easy to do with RTL.
+Fortunately, this is RTL gives us the tools to accomplish this.

 Since we've wrapped our `App` component in the `Router` in our `index.js` file, we do have to wrap it in each of our isolated component tests, otherwise `history` will be undefined.
 If the `Router` had been inside of our `App`, then we would not have to wrap it inside of our tests.

-A recommended simple test looks like the following:
+A recommended test to ensure basic functionality looks like the following:

 ```jsx
 test('renders react router header', () => {